Gilberto-Felipe/Gilberto-Felipe.github.io/README.md

 I'm a Software Engineer based in Colima, Mexico.

 From Philosophy to Software Engineering.
-I graduated from a B.A. in Philosophy.
+I graduated from Philosophy.
 I'm passionate about learning, discovering and creating new things.

 [Resume](http:gilberto-ramirez.me/cv)